MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomgitptr-class.md

 ### <a name="parameters"></a>Parametri
  [in] `p`
- Puntatore a interfaccia a essere archiviati nella tabella di interfaccia globale (GIT).
+ Un puntatore a interfaccia da archiviare nella tabella di interfaccia globale (GIT).

  [in] `git`
  Un riferimento a un oggetto esistente `CComGITPtr` oggetto.